By: William Larsen – December 12th 2016 – Civilians News – “News For All Views” – “The Future Of NYC Architecture” –

 Clearly these buildings mark NYC’s growth, strength, and future direction, however in cities like Detroit……. overbuilding, building too tall or too big, has lead to cultural deterioration.

 Well this is what Civilians News proposes………

-The old style of architecture, cannot last…. simple as that.
-We cannot pour enough concrete into NY, to maintain the “Gotham-esque appearance” of the old city.
-Building taller and taller, financing new construction projects every 50 years feels rashly insensible, both economically and from a labor standpoint….
+The old style of architecture cannot last….
+We cannot pour enough concrete into NYC, to maintain the “Gotham-esque appearance” of the old city forever.
+Building taller and taller, financing new construction projects every 10-15 years, feels rashly insensible, both economically and from a labor perspective….
 It simply won’t work forever…..
-There is already too much concrete in the city and at some point…. the city must change…..
-BUT where better, to ignite global architectural change, than NYC.
+There is already too much concrete in the city and at some point the city must change…..
+BUT where better to ignite global architectural change, than NYC?

-So this is what I propose, before half of NY’s penthouse suites start to lean over…….. is to build new styles of reinforcement struts….
+So what I propose, before half of NYC’s penthouse suites start to lean over…….. is to build new styles of reinforcement struts….

 How do you “enhance” the structure, of a 200 year old, 1300 foot, symbol of American dexterity?

 I propose this; call it ideal, call it naive….
 Call it Da Vinci……